Rapid Convergence of the Unadjusted Langevin Algorithm: Isoperimetry Suffices: Discussion

 \section{Discussion}

 In this paper we proved convergence guarantees on KL divergence and R\'enyi divergence along ULA under isoperimetric assumptions and bounded Hessian, without assuming convexity or bounds on higher derivatives.
+In particular, under LSI and bounded Hessian, we prove a complexity guarantee of $O(\frac{\kappa^2 n}{\err})$ to achieve $H_\nu(\rho_k) \le \err$, where $\kappa := L/\alpha$ is the condition number.
+We note the dependence on $\kappa$ may not be tight.
+In particular, the asymptotic bias in KL divergence from our result scales linearly with step size, while from the Gaussian example we see it should scale quadratically with step size.
+We can achieve a smaller bias using a different algorithm, e.g.\ the underdamped Langevin algorithm~\cite{Ma19} or the proximal Langevin algorithm~\cite{W19}.
+However, it remains open whether we can provide a better analysis of ULA under LSI and smoothness that yields the optimal bias.

-It would be interesting to verify when Assumptions~\ref{As:RenyiLSI} and~\ref{As:RenyiP} hold, whether they can be relaxed, or if they follow from assuming isoperimetry and bounded Hessian for the target density.
+Our convergence results for ULA in R\'enyi divergence hold assuming the biased limit satisfies isoperimetry (Assumptions~\ref{As:RenyiLSI} and~\ref{As:RenyiP}), which we can verify assuming strong log-concavity and smoothness of the target distribution.
+It would be interesting to verify when Assumptions~\ref{As:RenyiLSI} and~\ref{As:RenyiP} hold more generally, whether they can be relaxed, or if they follow from assuming isoperimetry and smoothness for the target density.

 Another intriguing question is whether there is an affine-invariant version of the Langevin dynamics.
 This might lead to a sampling algorithm with logarithmic dependence on smoothness parameters, rather than the current polynomial dependence.
+There are some approaches that achieve affine invariance in continuous time, for example via interacting Langevin dynamics~\cite{GNR20} or the Newton Langevin dynamics~\cite{CLLMRS20}; however, the discretization analysis remains a challenge.